 Traditional cornbread muffins with a hint of sweetness from the honey.
 They are easy to mix and ready in 30 minutes.
-Whether you eat them warm with a dollop of butter, or freeze them for later, they're the perfect side dish for chili, stew, soup and the Thanksgiving table.
-A great recipe that can be easily doubled or tripled.
+Whether you eat them warm with a dollop of butter or freeze them for later, they're the perfect side dish for chili, stew, soup and the Thanksgiving table.
+This is a great recipe that can be easily doubled or tripled.

 Ditch the boxed muffin mix from the grocery store and make these quick and easy cornbread muffins with a perfect crumbly texture.

-They are great for breakfast, when we grill outside, to eat with soup, as a snack, as part of the Thanksgiving table.
+They are great for breakfast, when you grill outside, to eat with soup, as a snack, as part of the Thanksgiving table.
 So versatile and so easy to make!

 - Quick and easy: they come together in 10 minutes and need 15 minutes of oven time.
 Mine are usually done in a few minutes less because I like them medium/small, as I found they're the perfect size.